Mathematical Formulation

 \[\begin{equation} T_{n+1} = T_{n} - \frac{I^*(T_{n}; \rho, q_t) - I}{(\partial I^*/\partial T)|_{T_{n}}}. \end{equation}\]

-The derivative $\partial I^*/\partial T|_{T_n}$ is obtained by differentiation of the internal energy \eqref{e:TotalInternalEnergy}, either through automatic differentiation or analytically:
+The derivative $\partial I^*/\partial T|_{T_n}$ is obtained by differentiation of the internal energy \eqref{e:TotalInternalEnergy}.
+The implementation in Thermodynamics.jl includes the full derivative, including the temperature dependence of the liquid fraction $\lambda_p(T)$:

-\[\begin{equation} \left. \frac{\partial q_v^*(T; \rho, q_t)}{\partial T}\right|_{T_n} = q_v^*(T_n) \frac{L}{R_v T_n^2} \quad \text{with} \quad L = λ_p(T_n) L_v + [1-λ_p(T_n)] L_s, \end{equation}\]
+\[\begin{equation} \left. \frac{\partial q_v^*}{\partial T}\right|_{T_n} = q_v^*(T_n) \left( \frac{L}{R_v T_n^2} - \frac{1}{T_n} \right), \end{equation}\]

 The resulting successive Newton approximations $T_n$ generally converge quadratically.
 Because condensate specific humidities are usually small, $T_1$ provides a close initial estimate, and few iterations are needed.
 Even the first-order approximation $T\approx T_2$ often suffices.
-However, convergence may not be achieved near the phase transition at the freezing temperature $T_{\mathrm{freeze}}$ because the derivative of $I^*$ with respect to temperature is discontinuous there.
-That case requires special treatment to ensure convergence (or limiting the number of iterations).
+With the smoothed liquid fraction $\lambda_p$ ramp (see liquid_fraction), the derivative of $I^*$ with respect to temperature remains continuous across the phase transition, allowing the saturation adjustment to converge reliably without requiring special treatment or limiters.

 Using saturation adjustment makes it possible to construct a moist dynamical core that has the total specific humidity $q_t$ as the only prognostic moisture variable.
-The price for this simplicity is the necessity to solve a nonlinear problem iteratively (or approximately) at each time step, and being confined to an equilibrium thermodynamics framework which cannot adequately account for non-equilibrium processes.
+The price for this simplicity is the necessity to solve a nonlinear problem iteratively (or approximately) at each time step, and being confined to a phase equilibrium framework which cannot adequately account for non-equilibrium processes.
 Using explicit tracers for the condensates $q_l$ and $q_i$ in addition to $q_t$ avoids iterations at each time step and allows the inclusion of explicit non-equilibrium processes, such as those leading to the formation of supercooled liquid in mixed-phase clouds.

 12. Auxiliary Thermodynamic Functions